Joanna Mary Boyce

-This photograph is a reproduction of H. T. Wells' painting Conversation Piece, depicting George Price Boyce, John Clayton, Joanna Mary Boyce, and the artist, H. T. Wells.
+Henry Tanworth Wells' painting Conversation Piece, depicting George Price Boyce, John Clayton, Joanna Mary Boyce, and her eventual husband, the artist.

 Joanna Mary Boyce (7 December 1831 – 15 July 1861) was a British painter associated with the Pre-Raphaelite Brotherhood.
 She is also known by her married name as Mrs. H.T.
 Wells, or as Joanna Mary Wells.
 She produced multiple works with historical themes (such as Elgiva, which received critical acclaim when it was exhibited in 1855), as well as portraits and sketches, and authored art criticism responding to her contemporaries.
 She was the sister of Pre-Raphaelite watercolourist George Price Boyce.

 Life

 Early life and education

 Joanna Mary Boyce, born in Maida Hill, London was the daughter of George Boyce, a former wine-merchant who had found prosperity as a pawnbroker, and his wife Anne.

 Support from her father and her older brother George Price Boyce helped Joanna Mary Boyce achieve an early and rigorous education in the visual arts.
 She began a formal study of drawing by the age of eleven with Charles John Mayle Whichelo, and filled multiple sketchbooks as a young teenager.
 At the age of eighteen she entered Cary's art academy, and afterwards worked under James Mathews Leigh, at his school in Newman Street, London.
 In 1855, she took an extended trip to Paris, where she studied in Thomas Couture's atelier.